MarkM2000/Final-Project/README.md

 On the legend file, try renaming other stuff as well.
 Rename "Police_Stations_-_Island_of_Hawaii" to "Police Stations" and "big_island_highway_lines" to "Highways".
 Also, rename the joined layer to something like "Hazard Zone".
 For "big_island_highway_polygons", rename it to "General Built Environment".

-For the "Hazard Zone", which was previously the joined layer, also change the numbers to it's
+For the "Hazard Zone", which was previously the joined layer, also change the numbers to it's vhzones_id numbers.

 # Sources
 Below is a list of sources that I have used for this project.